 2.7.
 After receiving the order, the seller’s automatic system immediately sends a confirmation of receiving the order to the buyer’s email provided in the order or in the shop web interface (hereinafter “email”).
+This confirmation email contains the text of the terms & conditions in attachment.
 In case the buyer provided a wrong email and the confirmation of receiving the order cannot be delivered, the seller is authorized to cancel the order.

 2.8.
 The confirmation of receiving the order as 2.7 states above is not a binding conclusion of the purchase contract.
 Since seller also owns brick and mortar shops, seller is not always able to guarantee the availability of all goods requested in the purchase contract.
-It stands that the purchase contract comes fully into effect together with the confirmation of the shipment of the goods.
-This confirmation is sent to buyer’s valid email together with the latest version of these terms and conditions, and information about the right to terminate the purchase contract as part 4 of these terms and conditions states.
+It stands that the purchase contract comes fully into effect together with the confirmation of the shipment of the goods, which the seller will deliver to the buyer’s electronic address.
+This confirmation includes the link to access information about the right to terminate the purchase contract.

 2.9.
 Seller is entitled to ask buyer for an additional confirmation of his/her order depending on the type of the order (amount of goods, total price, delivery costs), in a written or spoken form.
 Seller can also request a specification or a change in the payment and/or delivery of the goods contrary to the purchase contract.